Plays Live: Recordings

 Liner notes by "the producers" admit, "Although this album was compiled from four concerts in the mid-West of the United States, some additional recording took place not a thousand miles away from the home of the artist.
 The generic term for this process is 'cheating'.
 Care has been taken to keep the essence of the gigs intact, including 'human imperfection'."

 Singles and promotion

-"I Don't Remember" was issued as a single, with an accompanying music video, in the UK only.
+A remixed and sped-up version of "I Don't Remember" was issued as a 7" and 12" single in the United Kingdom.
+The single was accompanied by a live version of "Kiss of Life" from the 1982 tour.
+This live recording of "Kiss of Life" never appeared on any version of Plays Live, although it was included in Gabriel's 2019 compilation Flotsam and Jetsam.

-In the US and Canada, "Solsbury Hill" was released as a single from Plays Live with "I Go Swimming" on the B-side.
-This previously unreleased song received airplay and made the US Mainstream Rock charts in 1983.
-It was initially recorded for Gabriel's third album and was performed on his 1980 tour.
+In the US and Canada, "Solsbury Hill" was released as a single from Plays Live with "I Go Swimming" on the B-side, which was a previously unreleased song.
+"I Go Swimming" received airplay on album oriented rock radio stations in the United States and charted on the Billboard Top Tracks chart in 1983.
+The song was initially recorded for Gabriel's third album, although it did not appear on the final track listing.
+Gabriel had previously performed the song on his 1980 tour.

-In several European countries, "I Go Swimming" was the A-side.

-A live version of "Kiss of Life" from the 1982 tour appeared as the B-side of "Solsbury Hill" in The Netherlands.
-It was never included in any version of Plays Live although it was included in Gabriel's 2019 compilation Flotsam and Jetsam.